nuha14m/facemask-emotion-recognition/README.md

 # facemask-emotion-recognition
-Convolutional Neural Network to classify emotions of people wearing masks
+Convolutional Neural Network that can classify emotions of people wearing masks.